Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 NT: Total number of words in the article

-Most SEO experts believe that the ideal keyword density is around 1 to 2%.
-This means that the target keyword appears about one to two times per 100 words.
-At this rate, the keyword appears enough times to show search engines what the page is about, without over-optimizing the keyword page.
+Most SEO experts estimate that the ideal keyword density is around 1 to 2%.
+This means the target keyword appears approximately one to two times for every 100 words.
+At this rate, the keyword appears often enough to indicate to search engines the subject of the page, without over-optimizing the page with keywords.

-Ultimately, the Keyword Golden Ratio is probably one of the best techniques for optimizing your SEO.
-It can change the way you look at long-tail keywords, so you can be sure that your content will get the attention it deserves.
-The important thing is to target keywords that aren’t too competitive, and the KGR rule is one way to do that.
+In conclusion, the Keyword Golden Ratio is likely one of the best techniques for optimizing your SEO.
+It can change your perspective on long-tail keywords, so that you can ensure your content receives the attention it deserves.
+The key is to target keywords that aren’t overly competitive, and the KGR rule is one way to achieve this.

-Do you want to implement an effective SEO strategy and achieve your business objectives?
+Do you want to implement an effective SEO strategy and achieve your business goals?